 Finally, I officiate at the ceremony at a venue of your choice whether it be at the funeral home, a community centre, crematorium, cemetery, home or other memorial location of your choice.
 I strongly believe that all lives have value and each one of us deserves to be honoured at our time of death in the form of a unique, personalized and meaningful ceremony.
 By applying the highest level of training that I have received through the Celebrant Foundation and Institute, you can be assured that your loved one will be remembered in an extraordinary tribute.
 My gift of the written word and my natural ability to relate to people from all walks of life, adds to my skill of customizing each and every ceremony I create.
 Each family is gifted with a keepsake ceremony.
+Secular or Spiritual Ceremonies are an option.
 Services include but are not limited to Funerals, End-of-Life Celebrations, Memorials, Committal Ceremonies and Pet Memorials.

 Honouring Our Son